authsignal/authsignal-flutter/example/README.md

 Example app showing how to integrate Authsignal Flutter SDK with Device Credentials and WhatsApp OTP.

-## Quick Start
+## Quick start

 ### 1. Prerequisites

 - Flutter SDK (>=3.3.0)
-- iOS Simulator or Android Emulator
+- iOS simulator or Android emulator
 - Node.js (for the backend test server)
-- An Authsignal account with Tenant ID and API Secret
+- An Authsignal account with tenant ID and API secret

-### 2. Configure Your Credentials
+### 2. Configure your credentials

 Create a `.env` file in the example directory (or modify `lib/config.dart`):